 This option subjects the currently loaded game to automatic analysis by the loaded engine.
-The Ctrl-G key is a keyboard equivalent.
+The Ctr1-G key is a keyboard equivalent.
 XBoard will start auto-playing the game from the currently displayed position, while the engine is analyzing the current position.
 The game will be annotated with the results of these analyses.
 In particlar, the score and depth will be added as a comment, and the PV will be added as a variation.
-The time the engine spends on analyzing each move can be controlled through the command-line option '-timeDelay'.
-Note: Some chess engines do not support Analysis mode.